Threch422/PixivJJ/README.md

 Reference: csdn dalao

-Tool for download the illustartions by your specified illustrator in Pixiv
+Tool for download all illustartions by your specified illustrator in Pixiv

 Disclaimer: This tool may contains MANY bugs and user should anticipate all bugs of this tool before using it.